dprobity/dprobity/README.md

 A Backend Engineer & Machine Learning Enthusiast focused on building **API-first platforms**, deploying ML models as **intelligent services**, and creating **semantic search systems** using **LLMs + Vector Databases**.

-From deploying event ticketing APIs to exploring LangChain, Pinecone, and DRF integrations, I’m on a mission to **bridge ML and backend systems**—with clean, scalable, real-world tools.
+From deploying event ticketing APIs to exploring LangChain, Pinecone, and DRF integrations, I’m figuring out best practices to **bridge ML and backend systems**—with clean, scalable, real-world tools.

 ---